 A student may be placed in detention where, in the opinion of a member of the teaching staff, a detention is a reasonable response to a breach of College discipline.
-Detention typically results from a Level 3 offence.
+Detention typically results from a Level 2 offence.
 These sanctions will form part of the College's permanent disciplinary record but details of detentions will not be passed on in references and communications with other institutions unless requested by those institutions or deemed appropriate by the Principal.
-Accumulation of 5 demerits in a week would result in a pupils being placed in and after school detention the following Friday.
-In these detentions take place with the Student Welfare and Pastoral Manager who uses a Behavioural Reflection sheet to help the student consider the reasons for and consequences of their behaviour.
+Accumulation of 3 demerits in a single week would result in a pupils being placed in an after school detention the following Monday.
+In these detentions take place with the Head of Conduct / member of SLT who uses a Behavioural Reflection sheet to help the student consider the reasons for and consequences of their behaviour.